mitexleo/fediroma/docs/docs/index.md

+!!! note
-**Note:** Akkoma documentation is still being updated, so you may still see references to Pleroma in many places.
+    Akkoma documentation is still being updated, so you may still see references to Pleroma in many places.

 # Introduction to Akkoma
 ## What is Akkoma?